Branson, Missouri: Growth as a cultural attraction

 In 1989, Shoji Tabuchi opened his first theater in Branson (converting the Ozarks Auto Museum on West 76 Highway into a theater).
 He then built a new theater on Shepherd of the Hills Expressway in 1990, while Mel Tillis moved into Shoji's old theater.
 In 1990-1991 several nationally known stars such as Jim Stafford, Ray Stevens, Mickey Gilley, and Moe Bandy opened their own theaters.
 Along with these national stars, many home-grown shows also had theaters.
 The Lowe Family featured their show and hosted nationally known stars like Conway Twitty, Loretta Lynn, Vern Gosdin, Waylon Jennings, and others.
 76 Music Hall (now known as the Grand Country Music Hall) became the first theater to have three different shows a day performing in different time slots.
 In 1991, local producer and entertainer Bob Nichols opened the first morning show and the following year, Buck Trent became the first nationally known star to star in a morning show.

 The increasing number of theaters and other attractions opening in Branson drew the attention of 60 Minutes, which aired an episode about Branson on December 8, 1991, and called it the "live music capital of the entire universe".

 Andy Williams built his theater in Branson, opening on May 1, 1992, calling it the Moon River Theatre.
 The Glen Campbell Goodtime Theatre opened in 1994, starring Glen along with his "Goodtime Band", daughter Debbie Campbell, the Matthew Dickens Dancers, and comedian ventriloquist Jim Barber.
 Also headlining their own theaters were Tony Orlando (Yellow Ribbon Theater) and Bobby Vinton (Blue Velvet Theater).
 In 1998, the Acrobats of China arrived in Branson, making them one of the first international shows to call Branson home.
 They opened their theatre, the New Shanghai Theatre, in 2005.
 In 2006, Dick Clark's American Bandstand Theatre opened and is the most recent new theater to be built on Route 76.
 Branson has continued to add theaters (the most recent being the Sight & Sound Theatres) and shows; it refers to itself as "the live music show capital of the world".

-Use of social media is now an important factor in putting the spotlight on Branson.
-For example, the Petersens, a family bluegrass band, forced by COVID-19 to quit touring or performing live at Branson's Little Opry Theatre for much of 2020, found that YouTube was an alternative, with their videos generating more than 70 million views.
-In addition, 65% of their nearly 600,000 subscribers live outside the United States.
-(Figures as of October 2021 are as found on YouTube or cited by the Petersens).
-Thus this "American roots" band is generating a wide range of interest in Branson as a tourist destination.